 Arlene Rocero said that poetry helped keep her sanity.
 “It has helped me find out more of myself.
 It has helped me express my inner feelings and thoughts better by writing.
 It is significantly helping me a lot through my battles no one knows about.”
-Deborah Mears says “it made me laugh, cry, feel sad and mad.
-Brought out my creativity, humour and introspection.
-And I made lot of great friends.”
-Cozett Dunn has this point: “Allowed me to create in higher states of consciousness and express more of my true self.”
-Tracy Pflieger has this opinion: “I find that poetry is a way for me to hit my deepest emotions when I actually allow myself to get into the writing of it.”
+Deborah Mears says, “it made me laugh, cry, feel sad and mad.
+Brought out my creativity, humor, and introspection.
+And I made a lot of great friends.”
+Cozette Dunn has this point: “Allowed me to create in higher states of consciousness and express more of my true self.”
+Tracy Pflieger has this opinion: “I find that poetry is a way for me to hit my deepest emotions when I allow myself to get into the writing of it.”
 Kondwani Stanley Simwaba said it kept him alive.
 Kenneth Wright writes that “poetry provides a tangible connection to that place in the mind where problems too big for me are under constant review.”

-For me it has connected me to people whom ordinarily I wouldn’t have met.
+For me, it has connected me to people whom ordinarily I wouldn’t have met.
 I became confident in my writing and can imagine anything.